Application deadline for January extended for limited period

 Flexible enough to fit around you

-Depending on whether you’re currently employed and on how much time you have, you can choose to complete this masters in 3-6 years part time.
+You can complete this part-time master's course in 3 years.
 It’s really down to you to set the pace and because it’s online, you have complete control over when and where you study.
 Studying online gives you the flexibility to study at the most convenient time and place for you.
 Course modules still operate within a fixed trimester but you can choose to study during the day, in the evenings or at the weekend rather than having to attend fixed lectures.

 The online MSc Ergonomics course comprises three progressive stages; Postgraduate Certificate, Postgraduate Diploma and MSc: